 A lot of people started showing up to the arena when it got closer to about nine o’clock, including the people sitting beside Bill and me.
 The guy next to me was very tall and wore a tank top and cowboy hat.
 He was also a smoker and didn’t hesitate to light up several times during the performance.
 I know smoking is perfectly fine in Germany, but I can’t imagine being so rude as to basically smoke in someone’s face like that guy did to me.
 Oh well… I guess it’s important to satisfy that nic fit.
 I needed a shower anyway, after all the sweating I did.
 Seriously, the chairs were arranged tightly.
 It reminded me of being in the center seat on an airplane.

 Half-time, which seemed to take forever as the roadies set the stage.
 I noticed that the Stones have been staggering their performances, having shows every few days.
-After watching them last night and they extreme level of energy, especially from Mick, I can’t blame them for taking a rest.
+After watching them last night and their extreme level of energy, especially from Mick, I can’t blame them for taking a rest.

 The audience reacts as the band takes the stage.
 I needed a step stool.